aaron9000/react-image-timeline/README.md

 ### Features:

 - Responsive layout
-- Gracefully handling of non-uniform content
+- Graceful handling of non-uniform content
 - Customizable (use your own CSS and components)
 - Memoized, pure, & typed (Typescript definitions included)
 - Only 32kb